summerx0821/Nonparametric-GS-Methods-for-Recurrent-Terminal-Events/README.md

 # Nonparametric-GS-Methods-for-Recurrent-Terminal-Events
-* R codes of Nonparametric Group Sequential Methods for Recurrent and Terminal Events from Multiple Follow-up Windows
+* R codes of the paper "Nonparametric Group Sequential Methods for Recurrent and Terminal Events from Multiple Follow-up Windows".
-* R codes will be uploaded and made to public after the paper has been accepted by journals.
+* Codes will be uploaded and made to the public after the paper has been accepted by journals.